-Only halfway through its planned duration, the North Sea Region project PARTRIDGE is garnering significant public interest and uptake by national and regional policies.
+Only halfway through its planned duration, the North Sea Region project PARTRIDGE is garnering significant public interest and policy uptake.
 Birdlife Netherlands (Vogelbescherming Nederland) calls the project’s preliminary results ‘spectacular’.

-The PARTRIDGE project is using a bottom-up approach to tackle European farmland biodiversity decline – a long-standing problem that has so far found no solution.
+The PARTRIDGE project takes a bottom-up approach to tackling European farmland biodiversity decline – a long-standing problem that has so far found no solution.
 A main reason for the plummeting wildlife populations is today’s intensive farming methods which make life difficult for species that depend on food and shelter in farmland areas.

 An alarming fall in the numbers of European birds and insects is well-documented.
 For example, in Germany, a study found the abundance of insects had come down by 75 % in 25 years.
 Even common species like the grey partridge follow the same pattern.
 In France, 8 in 10 partridges have been lost during the past 23 years, whilst the UK has lost a staggering 91 % of the partridges that used to thrive in the English countryside.

 Focusing on its namesake bird, the PARTRIDGE project collaborates closely with farmers, hunters, conservationists, government agencies, and volunteers to help the grey partridge thrive better.

 Francis Buner is coordinator of PARTRIDGE and senior conservation scientist at the UK Game and Wildlife Conservation Trust (GWCT).
 He explains: ‘The partridge is the flagship species in our project.
 This iconic bird tenders the hearts of people because they are beautiful and display a moving social behaviour with strong family bonds.
 They do not migrate and require quality habitat all your round, so whatever we do for the partridge is bound to benefit many other farmland species.’